Frequently Asked Questions

 I am signing up for several sessions this summer.
 How do I schedule my child?
 Can I put him/her in different levels?

 Generally, it is not recommended that you sign your child up for each level, as passing a level is not automatic but based on completion of specific skills.
 If your child has little water experience it is recommended you sign him/her up for the same level over multiple sessions.
 For students more comfortable in the water, we recommend signing up for the level completed last year as a “refresher” and then moving on to the next level for additional sessions.
 It is not uncommon for a child to remain in the same level throughout the summer – especially in Dolphin and Electric Eels.
-If your child does pass a level earlier than expected, arrangements can be made with the Community Programs Office to transfer classes if class space is available.
-However, classes fill up very quickly especially the lower levels, so as soon as you are aware that your child is registered in the wrong level, please call 546-3132.
+If your child does pass a level earlier than expected, arrangements can be made with the Aquatics Lead to transfer classes if class space is available.
+However, classes fill up very quickly, especially our lower levels, so as soon as you are aware that your child is registered in the wrong level, please contact us at (805) 546-3132.

 My child is fearful of the water, what should I do?